A Time for Reflection

 *Featured image “Changing Front” by Syd Glasser

-Congratulations to the participating artists: GRAAL, Chris Ann Ambery, Tiffany Asadourian, Ron Becker, Susan Buroker, Pauline Chiarelli, Erica Cirino, Anne Cognato, Caryn Coville, Aleta Crawford, Stephen Davis, Grainne de Buitlear, Ellen Difazio, Julie Doczi, Jim Finlayson, Cori Forster, Andrea Fortunoff, Kathleen Gerlach, Syd Glasser, Margaret Henning, Ron Janssen, Stefanie Kane, Mary Krebs, Katheryn Laible, Linda Lopez, John Lynch, Adam Macchia, Melissa Maiello, Norma Malinverno, Celeste Mauro, Mary McDonald, Mary McGrane, Liza McPherson, Kristen Memoli, John Micheals, Sue Miller, Carissa Millett, Maureen Moody-Theinert, Judi Musaro, Allan Nafte, Gail Neuman, Ann Parry, Howard Pohl, Nicholas Ramer, Alice Riordan, Lori Sklar, Christine Squitieri, Susan Sterber, Jack Tenenzaph, Mary Jane Tenerelli, Roseann Valletti, Mary Jane van Zeijts, Amy Goodfellow Wagner, Nancy Wernersbach
+Congratulations to the artists accepted into the exhibition: GRAAL, Chris Ann Ambery, Tiffany Asadourian, Ron Becker, Susan Buroker, Pauline Chiarelli, Erica Cirino, Anne Cognato, Caryn Coville, Aleta Crawford, Stephen Davis, Grainne de Buitlear, Ellen Difazio, Julie Doczi, Jim Finlayson, Cori Forster, Andrea Fortunoff, Kathleen Gerlach, Syd Glasser, Margaret Henning, Ron Janssen, Stefanie Kane, Mary Krebs, Katheryn Laible, Linda Lopez, John Lynch, Adam Macchia, Melissa Maiello, Norma Malinverno, Celeste Mauro, Mary McDonald, Mary McGrane, Liza McPherson, Kristen Memoli, John Micheals, Sue Miller, Carissa Millett, Maureen Moody-Theinert, Judi Musaro, Allan Nafte, Gail Neuman, Ann Parry, Howard Pohl, Nicholas Ramer, Alice Riordan, Lori Sklar, Christine Squitieri, Susan Sterber, Jack Tenenzaph, Mary Jane Tenerelli, Roseann Valletti, Mary Jane van Zeijts, Amy Goodfellow Wagner, Nancy Wernersbach

 From the Juror, Barbara Applegate “Ralph Waldo Emerson provides the guiding principle for this exhibition in the quote: